ITotalJustice/Yati/README.md

 __Low Priority__
 * option to launch installed application.
 * option to list / load homebrew.
-* dump games to any format (ncas, nsp, xci, nsz, xsz).
 * usb hdd support for sx users.
 * gui for the app (will do this last).
 * write gui for usb.